Languages

 Annotated Literature References on Other Languages and on Linguistics

-More than 300 annotated books and papers on any language that is not
+More than 300 annotated books and papers on languages that are not

 A Survey of the Uto-Aztecan Language Luiseño (Calfornia) (1997)